JeffreySarnoff/SaferIntegers.jl/README.md

 ## SaferIntegers

 Many calculations proceed without incident.
+Some calcuations proceed, avoiding incidents.

 Most calculations proceed, often without incident.
-Some calculations     encounter an incident and do not proceed.
+Some calculations proceed unless they encounter an incident and do not proceed.

-Some calcuations proceed, avoiding incidents.
 ^  prefer these ^

 Some calcuations proceed